Rajya Sabha adjourned till noon after Oppn ruckus over fuel price hike | Politics

 Rajya Sabha adjourned till noon after Oppn ruckus over fuel price hike

-The Rajya Sabha was adjourned till noon on Tuesday following the ruckus created by the Opposition parties against rising fuel prices in the country.
+The Rajya Sabha has been adjourned till noon on Wednesday following a ruckus created by the Opposition parties against the rising cooking gas and fuel prices in the country.

 - Country: